What Is The Best HTML Editor For You?

 - Adobe Dreamweaver (absolutely brilliant - but expensive)

 - UltraEdit (very powerful editor, no monthly subscription)

 What are HTML editors?

-Simply put, an HTML editor is a tool that allows you to create, edit and track the HTML code you write.
-You can actually use any text editing tool like Microsoft Word or Apple Pages to create HTML documents, but those tools won’t allow you to make sure your code is written correctly.
+And simply put, an HTML editor is a tool that allows you to create, edit and track the HTML code you write.
+You can actually use any text editing tool like Microsoft Word or Apple Pages to create HTML documents, but those tools won't allow you to make sure your code is written correctly.

 That's where dedicated editors come in.
 One of the most important and widely praised features that all of the best HTML editors contain is syntax correction.
 Syntax correction, in its essence, is like a spellcheck for HTML code.
 Another common feature is syntax tracking, which highlights distinct parts of the code you write.

 This makes it much easier to read, as it classifies different sections line-by-line.